 Liz was the Director for the Hamilton Roundtable on Poverty Reduction, which was recognized with the Canadian Urban Institute's David Crombie Leadership Award in 2009 and was a collective impact initiative.
 In her career, Liz has held leadership positions with YWCA Hamilton, Volunteer Hamilton and Volunteer Canada.
 In 2002, Liz completed a Masters of Management for National Voluntary Sector Leaders through McGill University.
 Liz was awarded a Queen's Jubilee Medal in 2002 for her leadership in the voluntary sector, was an Athena Award finalist and in 2004 was awarded the Women in the Workplace award from the City of Hamilton.

-The session will take place at Conrad Grebel Centre for Peace Advancement, Great Hall, 140 Westmount Rd N, Waterloo, ON N2L 3G6 - more details to come in the week leading up to the session
+The Toronto session will take place at Ryerson Student Centre located at 63 Gould St, Toronto, ON M5B 1E9 - more details to come in the week leading up to the session.

-The Hamilton session will take place at CityLAB Hamilton, 58 Jackson St. W, Hamilton ON - more details to come in the week leadin up to the session.
+The Hamilton session on January 16 will take place at CityLAB Hamilton, 58 Jackson St. W, Hamilton ON - more details to come in the week leading up to the session.

 Registration will open at 8:30am where coffee and tea will be served.
 The workshop begins at 9:00am and runs until 4:00pm, with lunch and snacks provided.

 Can’t attend the workshop, but love the content?
 Get in touch with Stephanie about bringing this workshop to your hometown.

 $199 for single registration